Socratique/Ideomatics/Glossary.md

   - **Ideonic Stability** - The state or quality of having many ideatic connections or associations; having a strong ideonic field; having high semiotic impact.
     - Conversly, low ideonic stability would describe an ideon with few or no ideatic connections or associations; having a weak or nonexistent ideonomic field; having low semiotic impact.
     - e.g., A new word you have been shown no image of or had defined, or something someone has tried to communicate to you.
-- **Ideonic/Ideatic Abundance/Stability** (Ideonomic field?) – Pertains to survivability of an idea or ideon by virtue of abundance.